-Trans-Catalina Trail is a 34.5 mile point-to-point trail located near Avalon, CA that offers scenic views.
+Trans-Catalina Trail is a 34.5 mile point-to-point trail located near Avalon, California that offers scenic views.
 The trail is rated as difficult offers a number of activity options.

 This is a long, strenuous trek across the entirety of Catalina Island.
 But the views are amazing.
 Beautiful blue ocean views in every direction in the morning, and incredible solitude, serenity and interior island views in the afternoon.
 Most backpackers do this over four days and depart from Twin Harbors.